PLEASE SEE OUR COVID-19 PAGE FOR UP TO DATE NATIONAL, LOCAL AND PRACTICE NEWS

 If you suspect that you may be infected with the virus you must not attend the surgery, call 119 to arrange your test or visit the gov.uk/coronavirus website and follow the online advice.

 Is the GP Surgery still open ?

 Yes, we remain open.
-BUT we ask that you DO NOT attend the surgery unless you have been advised to do so by a member of our team.
-Appointments are being done via telephone and when helpful GPs and Practice Nurses can use video consulting.
+Face to face appointments are offered however alongside telephone consultations and when helpful GPs and Practice Nurses can use video consulting.

 When you request a GP or Practice Nurse telephone appointment, we cannot specify which doctor or nurse will ring you or give an exact time due to workload demands but will specify which day the call will take place.
 Please help us by ensuring we have your up-to-date telephone number and keep your phone to hand to take the call.

 Please bear with us if the phones are busy or there are delays in returning your calls.

 Should I come to the Surgery ?

-Please do not arrive unannounced as you will not be seen.
 While most people with COVID-19 will have symptoms such as new persistent cough or a fever, some people will have no symptoms at all but will be spreading the virus.
 We are trying to ensure our team can stay healthy so we can help our patients.
 We also do not want to inadvertently pass on the virus to our patients.
-So we have to weigh the risks to you and us of face to face consultations, versus the risk of you not being seen face to face.
-The fewer patients we see, the less chance there is of the virus being passed on.
-However, there are some patients who have to be seen for regular blood tests and immunisations, the Doctor or Nurse will assess the need for this.
+So we have to weigh up the risks to you and us of face to face consultations, versus the risk of you not being seen face to face.

 What about ordering medication ?